near/docs/docs/tutorials/zero-to-hero.md

 **Tutorial Pre-requisites:**

-* Javascript experience
+* JavaScript experience
-* Basic familiarity with [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) will be helpful
+* Basic familiarity with [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) will be helpful

-#### Disclaimer
+**Disclaimer**

-The following example and code has been greatly simplified for ease-of-understanding.
-There are obvious vulnerabilities in our Oracle implementation, and is no way suitable for production environments.
+_The following example and code has been greatly simplified for ease-of-understanding.
+There are obvious vulnerabilities in our Oracle implementation, and is no way suitable for production environments._

 This tutorial will be broken into bite size chunks, each focused on teaching you a few core concepts.
 The focus will be on the actual logic + interacting with the blockchain, so we'll ignore styling and css.

 Let's get started!

-## Step 0 - Get familiar with the Near IDE + the basic Layout of a Near Project
+## Step 0: Get familiar with NEAR Studio + the basic layout of a NEAR app

 Go to [**The Studio**](https://studio.nearprotocol.com/) and start a new project by clicking "New" on the top nav, selecting "Counter Smart Contract" and then clicking "Create".

-Check out our [NEAR Project File Structure](../quick-start/file-structure.md) for a more in-depth look at the file structure.
+Check out our [NEAR Project File Structure](../quick-start/development-overview.md) for a more in-depth look at the file structure.

 Let's look over the directory and introduce you to the main files you'll normally be interacting with:

 `assembly/main.ts` - This is where the smart contract code goes.
 Smart contracts are written in Typescript.

-`assembly/near.ts` - If you're curious to learn how some of the internal functions work, look over this file.
-Most importantly, it defines the functions for reading + writing to global storage, as well as the context / information available to you for contract execution \(e.g. transaction sender, etc.\)

-`assembly/model.ts` - Define the types you want to use in your smart contract here. _This file doesn't exist yet, but we'll create it later!_
+`assembly/model.ts` - Define the types you want to use in your smart contract here.

 `src/index.html` - Basic layout for your front end